saminjapan100/LoopLend-Legal-Policies/ToS.md

 18. Changes to Terms
 We may update these Terms periodically to reflect changes in our Services or legal requirements.
-Material changes will be communicated via in-app notifications (using Firebase Cloud Messaging), email, or an updated GitHub commit at https://github.com/LoopLend/legal-policies.
+Material changes will be communicated via in-app notifications (using Firebase Cloud Messaging), email, or an updated GitHub commit at https://github.com/LoopLend-legal-policies.
 Continued use of the Services after updates constitutes acceptance of the revised Terms.

 19. Contact Us
-For questions or concerns about these Terms, contact us at:LoopLend Legal Team📧 legal@looplend.app🌐 https://looplend.app/terms
+For questions or concerns about these Terms, contact us at:
+LoopLend Legal Team📧
+legal@looplend.app

-For transparency, these Terms and their historical versions are available on our GitHub repository at https://github.com/LoopLend/legal-policies.
+For transparency, these Terms and their historical versions are available on our GitHub repository at https://github.com/LoopLend-legal-policies.

 20. Summary for Users